gmck/NavigationGraph9Net9/README.md

 I’ve got nothing against going edge-to-edge, for I extensively use fully immersive fragments in my main app.
 However, I’m not so sure about SetStatusBarColor being deprecated, as that is a significant change to the design of Material3 that some of my users may object to.
 To counteract that, I will admit that I’m slowly becoming more comfortable with the loss of colour on the Statusbar.

-I haven’t tested the following, so you are on your own with these instructions.
+I haven’t tested the following, as I've no interest in opting out, so you are on your own with these instructions.
 You need a new values-v35 folder with the following contents.
 This info comes from the Medium article below in the first link.
 ```
 <resources>
     <style name="OptOutEdgeToEdgeEnforcement">